tfeldmann/Arduino-Blinkenlight/README.md

 - Subclass the `BaseBlinker` class with custom logic.
 This is what `Blinkenlight` does internally (see `src/Blinkenlight.h`).
 Have a look at the `SerialBlink` example!

+## Why

+I created this library because I like to blink my error codes to the user.
+So for example blink two times for problems with component X, three times for component Y - you get the idea.